kent-rasmussen/azt/HELP_PREREQUISITES.md

 - Get set up on languagedepot.org (do this first, as it may take awhile to finish):
   - You will need an account (username and password) for yourself first, which you can sign up for [here](http://public.languagedepot.org/account/register).
   - Once you have an account, sign in, and you will see instructions on the main page to ask for an repository for your language data.
 Basically, you will write an Email to admin@languagedepot.org, requesting an account with five lines of information.
-You want a Dictionary repository to work with A→Z+T; everything else should be straightforward.
+You want a **Dictionary** repository to work with A→Z+T; everything else should be straightforward.
   - Wait for a response from admin@languagedepot.org, which will give you your project id.
-It should be `<ethnologue_code>-dictionary`.
+It should be something like `<ethnologue_code>-dictionary`.
 If it isn't, please forward the Email to me and I'll advise you how to proceed.
 - If you don't already have a database in LIFT format, set that up.
   - If you have a database but not in LIFT (i.e., in FLEx, or a spreadsheet, or an electronic or paper document), then you must get help converting it.
 Some conversions are easier than other (e.g., from FLEx); others are very difficult (typing from a handwritten notebook).
   - If you don't already have a database, and don't already use FLEx, download WeSay and set up your project there: